Massachusetts Early Learning Framework

 The Massachusetts Quality Rating and Improvement System (QRIS) came into force in March 2011.
 It’s a framework to organise the functions of the early childhood and afterschool care systems and covers career ladders, financial incentives, professional development and technical assistance.

 The QRIS is voluntary and has four levels – one to four.
 Level 1 is awarded to center-based providers of childcare licensed in “good standing” or who meet the licensing requirements if legally exempt.
-Find out more about the rating levels and assessment levels here.

 The five indicators of quality are:

 - Safe, healthy, indoor and outdoor environments

 *Note: Educa includes the Massachusetts Early Learning Guidelines for Infants and Toddlers and the Massachusetts Guidelines for Preschool Learning Experiences by default.
 Early learning programs in MA can simply check a box to enable one of both frameworks for their center to support planning and documentation requirements.